ruizhang1996/optimal-sparse-survival-trees-public/README.md

 pip3 install attrs packaging editables pandas scikit-learn sortedcontainers gmpy2 matplotlib pip3 install osst
 ```
+---

+# Compilation

+Please refer to the [manual](doc/build.md) to build the C++ command line interface and the Python extension module and run the experiment with example datasets on your machine.

+---
 # Configuration

 The configuration is a JSON object and has the following structure and default values: